Aggression and Anger Outbursts During Eating Disorder Treatment: A Guide for Parents Using Family-Based Treatment (FBT)

 Less able to regulate impulses

-Eating disorder behaviors often function as a coping mechanism.
-When those are challenged, the brain can go into fight-or-flight mode.
+Eating disorder behaviors often function as coping mechanisms.
+When those behaviors are challenged, the brain may go into fight-or-flight mode.

 3. Loss of Control

-In FBT, parents temporarily take charge of food.
-Even when necessary, this can feel overwhelming to a child or teen.
+In FBT, parents temporarily take charge of food and eating behaviors during the early phase of treatment (Lock & Le Grange, 2013; Rienecke, 2017).
+Even when this is necessary, it can feel overwhelming to a child or teen.

 4. Shame and Internal Conflict